This post may contain affiliate links. See my disclosure policy.

 To see the full list of ingredients and detailed instructions, refer to the recipe card below!

-- Press the tofu: First, press it for about 30 minutes to get some liquid out.
+Step 1: Press the tofu for about 30 minutes to get some liquid out.
 This will make room for the marinade and improve the texture of the tofu!
 To learn about pressing tofu, check out this comprehensive guide.

 Step 2: Slice the tofu into slices about ¼-inch to ½-inch thick.

-- Make the marinade: Whisk together the soy sauce, ACV, brown sugar, olive oil, garlic powder, onion powder, smoked paprika, and black pepper.
+Step 4: Make the marinade.
+Whisk together the soy sauce, ACV, brown sugar, olive oil, garlic powder, onion powder, smoked paprika, and black pepper.

-- Let it marinate: Pour the marinade over the tofu.
+Step 5: Let it marinate.
+Pour the marinade over the tofu.
 Place in the fridge and let it do it's thing for about 30 minutes (longer is okay - you can even let it marinate overnight but keep in mind the more marinade it soaks up, the longer it may take to cook due to higher moisture content.)

-- Bake it: Place the marinated tofu on a baking sheet that has been lined with parchment paper.
+Step 6: Bake it!
+Place the marinated tofu on a baking sheet that has been lined with parchment paper.
 Brush a thin layer of barbecue sauce on each side of each slice.
 Bake at 425°F for 30 minutes total or until the edges are crispy, flipping and brushing the tofu with more barbecue sauce halfway through.